sboesebeck/morphium/Morphium Documentation.md

 ```

 ### partial updating
-The idea behind partial updates is, that only the changes to an entity are transmitted to the database and will thus reduce the load on network and Mongodb itself.
+The idea behind partial updates is, that only the changes to an entity are transmitted to the database and will thus reduce the load on network and MongoDB itself.

 This is the easiest way - you already know, what fields you changed and maybe you even do not want to store fields, that you actually did change.
 In that case, call the updateUsingFields-Method:
 ```java